Welcome to today's edition of the Rush 24-7 podcast.

 Bush says David Broder may be set for a political comeback on the strength of what is going on today in Baghdad.

-They have to wait for the next bomb to go off in Baghdad for there to be any news from the Iraq War.
+They have to wait for the next bomb to go off in Baghdad for there to be any news from the Iraq war, because that's the only news they report.

-Are bombs going off.
+Our bombs going off.

-The uh Sauder and his guys had fled.
+The Sauter and his guys had fled.

-Uh the Shiite uh crazies had fled.
+The Shiite crazies had fled.

-Fewer people shot in Baghdad, for instance, than in LA over the period of the same number of days.
+Fewer people shot in Baghdad, for instance, than in L.A. over the period of the same number of days.

-But this is uh this is what we're facing here is almost no news now out of Iraq because there's no bad news.
+It's almost no news now out of Iraq because there's no bad news.

 Now, today a couple of bombs went off.

-Uh one person has got to be killed here.
+One person has got to be killed here.

 That's the only headline they know how to do.

-Mainstream media, the drive-by folks, the Democrats are now invested in defeat.
+The mainstream media, the drive-by folks, the Democrats are now invested in defeat.

 It cannot go any other way, or the entire basis of their political appeal to the American people does not make sense.

-Now I'm not sure it's as clear what the Republican appeal is, because I'd like to see it uh be a much more clear-cut uh strategy for victory, a strategy that includes, by the way, as much security on our border in the United States as we're concerned about between the border of Iraq and Iran, and we'll get to that issue uh later in the program as well.
+Now, I'm not sure it's as clear what the Republican appeal is, because I'd like to see it be a much more clear-cut strategy for victory, a strategy that includes, by the way, as much security on our border in the United States as we're concerned about between the border of Iraq and Iran.

-Plans to say you must have this amount of time rotated out, you must have this kind of training, this kind of you know, all of this micromanaging that defeated us in Vietnam.
+He has a stranglehold on the money and plans to put conditions on funding U.S. troops, plans to say, you must have this amount of time rotated out, you must have this kind of training, this kind of, you know, all of this micromanaging that defeated us in Vietnam.

-Because all of those folks, do you know that nine committee chairmen in the House of Representatives were there in 7475 when they voted to cut off funds to the South Vietnamese, even to help them to resist uh the North Vietnamese army invading uh uh into the South and to resist the complete takeover of uh South Vietnam.
+We're going to get it all again because all of those folks, do you know that nine committee chairmen in the House of Representatives were there in 74-75 when they voted to cut off funds to the South Vietnamese, even to help them to resist the North Vietnamese Army invading into the South and to resist the complete takeover of South Vietnam?

 They're still there.

-They're committee chairman.
+They're committee chairmen.

 They're in charge now, and they want to replay from the same old playbook.